YINI-lang/YINI-spec/Docs/Maintainer-Doc.md

 ### Backmerge

 1. **Backmerge staging into develop:** The env `staging` into `develop` (as develop as the base).
+   - Hint/Note: Create a new branch (e.g. `backmerge/staging-into-develop-20250520`) on staging.
 2. **Patch/mark verstring for new cycle:** Now on develop, patch all version strings (except in Changes and in CHANGELOG.md) with ` + Updates` after each verstring.
    - E.g. `v1.0.0 Beta 4` to `v1.0.0 Beta 4 + Updates`.